Galaxy Alignments with Surrounding Structure in the Sloan Digital Sky Survey: Introduction and background

 \section{Introduction and background}

 The study of the intrinsic alignment of galaxies with larger scale structure has a long history \citep{1939MNRAS..99..534B,1955AJ.....60..415W,1958PASP...70..461R,1964MNRAS.127..517B}.
-Statistical analysis of these alignments can shed light on how the large-scale structure of the universe affects the formation and evolution of galaxies.
-Luminous late-type galaxies, for example, have rotationally supported disks; it is reasonable to assume some sort of alignment between the disk's angular momentum vector and the surrounding large-scale structure.
-In addition to alignments between galaxies and the major axis of their distribution of satellite galaxies, alignments are also found between the satellite distribution and filaments in the cosmic web \citep{2020ApJ...900..129W}.
-Several studies, as reviewed by \citet{2015SSRv..193....1J}, indicate that disk galaxies tend to align their spin perpendicular to the direction of filaments in the large-scale structure.
-However, the alignment signal for late-type galaxies is weaker than the signal for early-type galaxies, which tend to align their apparent major axes with the direction of filaments \citep{2015SSRv..193....1J,2019MNRAS.485.2492C}.
+Statistical analysis of these intrinsic alignments can shed light on how the large-scale structure of the universe affects the formation and evolution of galaxies.
+Luminous late-type galaxies, for example, have rotationally supported disks.
+Tidal torque theory \citep{1951pca..conf..195H,1969ApJ...155..393P} explains how disk galaxies are spun up through the interaction of a protogalaxy's quadrupole moment with the tidal field of the surrounding matter distribution.
+Thus, it is reasonable to assume some sort of alignment between the disk's angular momentum vector and the surrounding large-scale structure.
+In addition, the outer regions of early-type galaxies will also be shaped by the tidal gravitational field of surrounding matter \citep{2001MNRAS.320L...7C,2019JCAP...04..031R}.
+The predictions of tidal torque theory can be extended into the nonlinear regime by analytic methods \citep{2001MNRAS.320L...7C,2007NJPh....9..444B,2015JCAP...08..015B,2022ApJ...926..200E}.

-Numerical simulations, which permit study of alignments in three dimensions, indicate that more massive galaxies have stronger alignment signals \citep{2019MNRAS.487.1607G,2020arXiv200212238T}.
-The alignment of massive galaxies (frequently early-type galaxies in dense environments) results from multiple processes.
-They may cannibalize smaller galaxies preferentially in some orbital orientations, leaving the surviving satellite galaxies with an anisotropic distribution.
-Conversely, the tidal field of the surrounding mass distribution may torque the massive galaxy to align with structure on large scales \citep{1951pca..conf..195H,1969ApJ...155..393P,2015SSRv..193....1J}.
-Simulations also permit study of the evolution of alignment with time; both early-type and late-type galaxies have a stronger alignment signal with surrounding structure at redshift $z = 1$ than at $z = 0$ \citep{2020arXiv201007951Z,2020arXiv200910735S}.
+The use of numerical simulations to study the evolution of intrinsic alignments allows the introduction of non-gravitational effects.
+Generally, simulations show that more massive and more luminous galaxies show stronger alignment signals \citep{2017MNRAS.468..790H,2019MNRAS.487.1607G,2021MNRAS.501.5859T}.
+The evolution of intrinsic alignment in numerical simulations is found to depend on many factors \citep{2020MNRAS.491.4116B}.
+In general, high-mass galaxies have an alignment signal that increases from $z \sim 1$ to $z \sim 0$ \citep{2020arXiv201007951Z,2020arXiv200910735S}; however, low-mass galaxies tend to have an alignment that decreases with time \citep{2018MNRAS.481.4753C}.
+Numerical simulations also permit a full three-dimensional view of how galaxies are oriented with respect to different structures in the cosmic web.
+For instance, \citet{2018MNRAS.481.4753C} find that the spin axis of low-mass galaxies aligns with filaments in the cosmic web, while the spin axis of higher-mass galaxies aligns perpendicular to filaments.